rsmp-nordic/rsmp_website/_posts/2020-04-07-rsmp-and-mobimaestro-in-copenhagen.md

 ---
 layout: post
 title: "RSMP and MobiMaestro in Copenhagen"
 date: 2020-06-12
-image:
-  url: /assets/images/mm_screenshot.png
+image: /assets/images/mm_screenshot.png
-  attribution: City of Copenhagen
+image_attribution: City of Copenhagen
 ---

 When the city of Copenhagen replaced all traffic light controllers in a tender in 2012, they decided to switch to RSMP as the communication protocol for monitoring and management of all road side equipment.